|Nutrition Facts (per serving)|

-Serve the pigs in a blanket warm with the preferred mustard or dipping sauce.
+Remove pigs in a blanket to a serving plate and serve warm with preferred mustard or dipping sauce.

-- Use Vienna sausages or small pre-cooked breakfast sausages, cutting the crescent roll in half to fit the smaller size.
+- Use Vienna sausages or small precooked breakfast sausages, cutting the crescent roll in half to fit the smaller size.

-- If you substitute sausages, you must first cook any that aren't pre-cooked as the baking time will not be sufficient.
+- If you substitute sausages, you must first cook any that aren't precooked as the baking time will not be sufficient.

 - You can omit the cheese for plain crescent roll hot dogs.